 You're a writer.
 But do you write short stories?
 And is there any reason why you should write short stories?

-“Writer” is an extremely broad term; after all, there are dozens of genres in which you might write.
-Poetry, novels, memoir, historical fiction, picture books, cookbooks, instruction manuals, fan-fiction, all of these barely scratch the surface of what you can do with your talents.
+“Writer” is an extremely broad term; after all, there are dozens of genres and categories you might write in.
+Poetry, novels, memoir, historical fiction, picture books, cookbooks, instruction manuals, fan-fiction—all of these barely scratch the surface of what you can do with your talents.
 No matter what you write, though, there are significant benefits to writing short stories that will help you learn and grow within your craft.

 5 Reasons Why You Should Write Short Stories